Rishiofficial432-432/lexus/mvp.md

 3.  **The AI Assistant (Core Command Functionality):**
     *   **What:** The chat interface in the right sidebar, connected to the Gemini API.
 For the MVP, it must reliably execute a small, critical set of commands: `createNewNote` and `addTask`.
     *   **Why it's MVP:** This establishes the "intelligent" and "unified" aspects of the pitch from day one.
-It showcases the powerful interaction model that sets Lexus apart, proving that the AI is a functional "do-engine," not just a text generator.
+It showcases the powerful interaction model that sets LEXUS apart, proving that the AI is a functional "do-engine," not just a text generator.

 4.  **Basic Data & Settings Management:**
     *   **What:** A settings page allowing a user to input and save their Google Gemini API key.